King says government must set incentives for banks to lend

 Members of parliament's influential Treasury Select Committee pressed King on the central bank's decision to buy only gilts and not other assets as part of its 75 billion pound quantitative easing programme announced on October 6.

-But King told the committee the BoE should not take the decision to lend to individual sectors or companies and that the government had to address the lack of lending to smaller firms.
+But King told the committee the Bank should not take the decision to lend to individual sectors or companies and that the government had to address the lack of lending to smaller firms.

 "Measures that are directed particularly on finding incentives for banks to lend specifically to SMEs ... is something which is appropriate for the government to do, and they have instruments to do it, which we don't," King said.